Introduction on Table in SQL

 DELETE FROM table_name;

 The delete statement is used in SQL to delete the records that exist in the table currently.
-Whenever the requirement arises and we do not want certain records, the delete statement is used along with Where clause to remove those records.
+Whenever the requirement arises, and we do not want certain records, the delete statement is used along with the Where clause to remove those records.
 The syntax for the same is as below:

 DELETE FROM table_name WHERE [condition];

 The above query will provide the below result: